msgerbush/lob-dotnet/README.md

-# lob-dotnet
+# lob-dotnet (Alpha)
-[WIP] .NET Wrapper for Lob API http://lob.com
+[WIP] .NET Library for Lob API http://lob.com

+## This is an ALPHA library for the Lob API
+## Please reach out to salesengineering@lob.com for assistance if planning to implement this library